Skip to content

 ToolDescription

-task_createCreate a new task or subtask
+task_createCreate a root task tree or subtask.

-task_updateUpdate status, ownership, dependencies, or research metadata
+task_updateUpdate status, ownership, dependencies, or handoff metadata.

 • Root tasks: at-a1b2c3d4